Gwayaboy/PlaywrightHandsOnLab/README.md

 **Goal:** Learn how to use Playwright's ARIA snapshot feature to catch unexpected accessibility and UI changes.

-You can see an example of advanced ARIA snapshot testing in the [`movie-aria-snapshots.spec.ts`](https://github.com/debs-obrien/playwright-movies-app/blob/main/tests/logged-out/movie-aria-snapshots.spec.ts) file.
-If you get stuck, you may refer to this file as a potential solution, but try to implement the exercise yourself first for the best learning experience!

 ### Step 1: Add an ARIA Snapshot Test